Ghosn's journey: Star auto executive to masked suspect

 He won a rare degree of admiration and respect in Japan at a time when foreign top executives were a rarity.
 But two decades on, the welcome wore thin.

-Ghosn, who led the Renault-Nissan-Mitsubishi Motors alliance, found himself the subject of an internal investigation, initiated by whistleblowers, Nissan says, into his compensation and handling of company funds.
+Ghosn, who by that time led the Renault-Nissan-Mitsubishi Motors alliance, found himself the subject of an internal investigation, initiated by whistleblowers, Nissan says, into his compensation and handling of company funds.

 Ghosn's star-level pay has drawn attention, since executives in Japan tend to be paid far less than their international counterparts.
 Some of the charges against him relate to reporting of his deferred income, promised as money, stocks and other items for a later date, including after retirement — money Ghosn says was never paid, or even agreed upon.